 Each volume covers a three-year span, so you will not normally complete any of the threads in a single year.
 There is no set stopping point for each year unless you reach the end of a volume; you can stop wherever you deem appropriate.
 Each of the four threads picks up where it left off in the next volume.
 For example, the first thread is numbered lessons A-1 through A-10 in Volume I, and that same thread picks up with lesson A-11 in Volume II.

-BSFU incorporates both content and activity into lessons, but more than most programs for elementary grades, it uses discussion and critical thinking to help children learn to think scientifically, building strong foundational knowledge in the different areas of science.
-BSFU also uses the inquiry method of learning so that children are stimulated to ask questions, make connections, and discover concepts through activity, observation, and reasoning.
-To this end, teachers are urged to look for real life connections and applications.
+BFSU incorporates both content and activity into lessons, but more than most programs for elementary grades, it uses discussion and critical thinking to help children learn to think scientifically, building strong foundational knowledge in the different areas of science.
+BFSU also uses the inquiry method of learning so that children are stimulated to ask questions, make connections, and discover concepts through activity, observation, and reasoning.
+To this end, teachers are urged to look for real-life connections and applications.
 Discussions are open-ended with the goal of helping children develop critical thinking skills rather than simply memorize and respond with correct answers.
 (How to do this is covered extensively at the beginning of the first volume and briefly at the beginning of the other volumes.)

 Plenty of information for the teacher is included within each lesson, both on the topic and as teaching strategies, so even an inexperienced teacher/parent should have enough information to properly understand the topic before teaching it.
 This background information, often presented in separate teacher guides in other programs, makes each textbook “bulkier” than if it were divided into teacher and student books.
 The three volumes have 381, 469, and 496 pages, respectively.

 As children progress, they learn to record and analyze data, hypothesize, test their hypotheses, and write their conclusions.
-BSFU challenges students to learn at a higher level than do most other resources for the lower elementary grades.
+BFSU challenges students to learn at a higher level than do most other resources for the lower elementary grades.
 For example, in Volume I, children learn about vertebrates, invertebrates, arthropods, and exoskeletons, learning both vocabulary and concepts.

-Each lesson begins with a brief overview and estimate of time that will be required.
+Each lesson begins with a brief overview and estimate of the time that will be required.
 Some lessons—such as tracking seasonal changes—will continue over a number of months alongside other lessons.

 Next are lesson objectives.
 This is followed by an unusual item, “Required Background.”
 Required background lists the lessons/content students should know before moving on to the new lesson.
 This provides a built-in review system.